jameshruby/TanksResourceManagement/README.md

 - Create module class (currently theres no macro) and overwrite ResourcesModuleParams subclass

 ## Known issues and current caveats

-- Current solution is not handling more players in the vehicle, as its build for PvP scenario and will possibly be merged With specific mission:
-  The hold action will be added to all players in the vehicle

 - Only overriden buildings should be used:
   If the modules would be used with default RepairDepot, than the players vehicle would be repaired instantly without need to wait for holdAction

-- The fuel station resource is not taking into account possible fuel loss while refueling, which is visible with low ammount of fuel
+- The fuel station resource is not taking into account possible fuel loss while refueling, which is visible with low ammount of fuell